-- 1. There are two opportunities in each academic year for sitting interim examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates; - the second opportunity is at the end of the next teaching period, or else during the resit period in August. - 2.
-The frequency of interim examinations is laid down in the Implementation Regulations.
+- 1. For all courses, there are two opportunities in each academic year for written interim examinations: - the second opportunity is at the end of the next teaching period, or for period 4 courses and third year major courses during the summer resit period. - The frequency of interim examinations is laid down in the Implementation Regulations.
 A timetable of all the opportunities for sitting written interim examinations is drawn up and distributed each semester. - 3.
 If there is no indication as to the number of times a particular interim examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
 The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
 Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit interim examinations relating to subjects not taught in a given academic year.
 This applies to courses which are offered once in every two years. - 5.
 In exceptional cases, the Board of Examiners may permit a deviation from the standard number of times that certain interim examinations can be taken.